 - Carousel on which umbilical is transported may be a very expensive item, hence rental of the carousel for shipping and then returning may save a significant amount of cash for buyers.

 - Design of umbilicals should incorporate installation vessel features or be standardized, so there is no restriction on which lay-vessel to use when it comes to vessel tensioners and laying equipment.
 This primarily applied to deep water applications.

 - Standardizing technical and admin procedures is a significant opportunity area for reducing costs when done for multiple purchases from the same supplier.

 - Steel tube materials tend to be a significant issue, Super Duplex Stainless Steel ( Cr25) is the ideal material to be used for tubes.
 Yet, it is expensive and with long lead times.
 316L Stainless Steel could be used in some applications, with shorter field life ( less than 5 years), less than 3000 psi pressure and static service.
-The advantage of using 316L steel and cost and delivery.
+The advantage of using 316L steel is cost and delivery.